-Mr. Wegner currently serves St. Paul as the new Principal, and teacher for 6th grade religion and 7/8th grade science.
-He graduated with a B.A. from Concordia University Wisconsin with a Secondary Education Degree in Broad Field Social Science and Theology.
-He has served in several schools and congregations within in his ministry: Teacher and Dean of Chapel at Luther North High School in Chicago, IL where he taught the theology classes and served as the Dean of Chapel for three years.
-He then moved on to teach 5th grade and was Athletic Director at St. Andrews Lutheran School in Park Ridge, IL.
-After a year at St. Andrews, he accepted a call to be the 7th grade teacher at Our Shepherd Lutheran School in Birmingham, MI.
-After a year at Our Shepherd, God challenged him with the opportunity to move back close to where he grew up AND the opportunity to teach with his brother on the same staff.
-So, he accepted the call to teach 8th grade at St. John’s Lutheran School in West Bend, WI where he served for 15 years.
-He graduated from the SLED program (School Leadership Development) within our synod to be trained in administration in June of 2015.
+Mr. Wegner currently serves St. Paul as the Principal and teacher for 6th grade religion and 7/8th grade science.
+He graduated from Concordia University Wisconsin with a Secondary Education Degree in Broad Field Social Science and Theology.
+He has served in several schools and congregations within in his ministry: Teacher and Dean of Chapel at Luther North High School in Chicago, IL, 5th grade teacher and Athletic Director at St. Andrews Lutheran in Park Ridge, IL, 7th grade teacher at Our Shepherd Lutheran in Birmingham, MI, and 8th grade teacher at St. John Lutheran in West Bend, WI.
+He graduated from the SLED program (School Leadership Development) within the LCMS to be trained in administration in 2015.

 I am glad to be the principal at St. Paul and yet still have the chance each day to teach and be in the classroom.
-I LOVE the opportunity to share God’s word with the students and make it applicable for their daily lives.
+I LOVE the opportunity to share God’s word with our students and make it applicable for their daily lives.
 In science, I have the opportunity for students to explore and appreciate God’s awesome creation!
 My prayer is that each of our students at St. Paul will continually grow in their faith walk with their Lord and Savior each day.
 We at St. Paul are - "Educating for Life and Nurturing Faith for Eternity."
 Come and check us out!

 I am married to Jenny and we have two wonderful boys.
-Tyler attends UWSP and Evan is a 5th grader at St. Paul.
-Jenny currently teaches 1st grade at Immanuel Lutheran in Wisconsin Rapids.
-We also have a German short-haired pointer named Pebbles.
-I love to collect baseball cards, other baseball memorabilia, and visit various baseball stadiums.
+Tyler attends Mid-State Technical College and Evan is a 6th grader at St. Paul.
+Jenny teaches 1st grade at Immanuel Lutheran in Wisconsin Rapids.
+We have a German short-haired pointer named Pebbles.
+I love to collect baseball memorabilia and visit various baseball stadiums.
 I have been fortunate to visit Washington, D.C.
 14x in my career - leading several class trips.
 I cheer on my Wisconsin sports teams and enjoy spending time with my family.
 When I have time, I like to read a good historical biography – preferably on any of the U.S. Presidents.
 One of the highlights this past summer was going to Vermont for two weeks.

 Mrs. Lilienthal was called to St. Paul in 1991 from Concordia University Mequon.
-She received a Master's Degree in Gifted and Talented Education from UWSP in 1995.
-She received her 2nd Master's in Educational Technology through Concordia University Mequon in 2014.
+She received a Master's Degree in Gifted and Talented Education from UWSP in 1995 and a 2nd Master's in Educational Technology through Concordia University Mequon in 2014.
 In addition to her teaching duties she plays handbells, administers the Sentry Grant and technology program at St. Paul, serves on the Stewardship Committee and serves as the Legacy of Love Coordinator.
-She currently teaches 2nd grade and 7/8th Grade Language Arts.
+She currently teaches 2nd grade and also 7/8th Grade Language Arts.

-I have wanted to be a teacher since I was in Kindergarten myself.
-Over the years my reasons for teaching have changed and my favorite aspects of teaching have changed, but I still love what I do everyday!
 My purpose or mission is to equip students with the skills and understanding they need to be children of God serving their families and communities as they grow.
-Raising good Christian leaders and workers is vital to our society today!
-That is why I do what I do.
 In my classroom we really focus on becoming strong independent learners and thinkers who use their God given gifts and talents for His Glory!
-I love to watch children grasp a new concept or smile when something that once was difficult all of a sudden makes perfect sense!
+I love to “Dive Into God’s Word” as I prepare for religion lessons and incorporate God’s word into math, science and all of my other classes.

 One of the greatest joys of teaching at St. Paul, unlike public schools, is that I get the opportunity to talk about Jesus and what he did for us every day in the classroom, gym and playground setting.
 Along with the regular academic curriculum, knowing that Jesus died on the cross for our sins will be the most important thing that you will learn at St. Paul Lutheran.
 I look forward everyday coming to school knowing that Jesus is always welcomed in our classrooms.

 Mrs. Bartel was called to St. Paul in 2000.
 She is a graduate of Concordia University – Mequon with a degree in Elementary Education and a minor in Math.
 She has also taught at St. John's Lutheran School in Berlin and St. Paul's Lutheran School in Manawa.
 She currently teaches 4th grade and 7th grade math.